How to Write a Powerful College Application Essay

 • Would I be interested in reading this if I didn’t write it?

 After hitting all the basic requirements of a good college admissions essay, remember to keep it creative and engaging.
 There are plenty of ways to accomplish this.
-One of my favorite tips is to stray from academic prose and focus on sounding like a human by finding a unique voice.
+One of my favorite tips is to stray away from academic prose and to focus on sounding like a human by finding a unique voice.
 Here are some more generally engaging and creative writing tips:

 • Show, don’t tell